ukncsc/secure-development-and-deployment/6-secure-the-build-and-deployment-pipeline.md

 ## Actions

 * **Provide developers with the tools and environment they need**
   Practical tooling is essential if you want to avoid technically savvy developers finding insecure workarounds.
 This may sometimes mean being a bit more tolerant to the risks of a developer device being compromised and putting wider protections in place to account for this.
-If an IT department can respond effectivley to software requests, it may be possible to avoid giving out local administrative permissions.
+If an IT department can respond effectively to software requests, it may be possible to avoid giving out local administrative permissions.

 * **Trust your developers, verify their actions**
   Educate users and trust them to do the right thing.
 Implement functions to verify their activity, and to detect suspicious activity or potential compromise.